Only this pageAll pages

 • Making sure all of your existing blocks work after an upgrade

-• If you have a very large block-based site, it is interesting to see if the upgrade doesn't take too long
+• If you have a large block-based site, it is interesting to see if the upgrade doesn't take too long

 • Add variants to your existing or new blocks and start using them: edit, save, publish, etc